 When the existence of Rodinia was first proposed in the 1970s, it suffered some of the same ridicule as Wegener’s original theory.
 Zheng-Xiang Li, a professor at Curtin University and one of the world’s foremost experts on Rodinia, said that all through the 1980s, he risked professional scorn to suggest that there had been a cycle of supercontinents—“cycles was a bad word,” he said.
 The most daring acceptable hypothesis was that Pangaea was an accident, or at most an “episode,” words that did not necessarily suggest that it had predecessors.
 As for Rodinia, its name had not even been coined yet.
 The orthodoxy was that Pangaea was unique and discreet.

-It would be the first model that presented the period from 1 billion to 410 million years ago as a single piece, all anchored in the tectonic rules.
 All that changed in the 1990s with the publication of landmark papers that began to document Rodinia’s existence, starting with the presence of extremely old slabs of rock in the interior of the existing continents—billions of years old, it would be later discovered, based on potassium argon dating.
 The cratons, as they were called, were usually encased in much younger rock, implying their separate origin long before.
 They were often hundreds of thousands of square miles in area, and penetrated hundreds of miles into the Earth.
 Rocks of similar age were found strewn across the planet—in Sweden, Mexico, Mozambique, Australia, Antarctica—suggesting that all were once part of the same, much larger expanse.
 The new canon now embraced Rodinia.

 Last year, with Pangaea out of the way, Mueller assigned a PhD student—a wild-haired opals expert named Andrew Merdith—to start work on extending the GPlates model to Rodinia.
 But how?
 The further back in time you went, the fewer and fewer rocks you encountered—the evidence required to make any accurate picture.
 The plates themselves were different—some had been swallowed up into the Earth’s mantle; many had broken into pieces; most were different shapes.
 The oldest verified crusts—in Australia and Canada—are about 3.8 or 4 billion years old, but they are extremely lucky to have escaped destruction.